kitsudaiki/libKitsunemimiCommon/README.md

 std::string testString = "  \t  \n \r  this is a test-string  \t  \n \r  ";
 trim(testString);
 // variable teststring has not the content: "this is a test-string"

-// convert object into hexlified string struct testStruct {
-    int a = 2343466;
-    uint32_t b = 246;
-    uint64_t x = 124;
-};
-testStruct testObject;
-std::string output = "";
-hexlify(output, &testObject);
-// variable output has not the content: "000000000000007c000000f60023c22a"
-// which presents the hexlified version of the struct

 ```

 #### vector methods